freedompraise/TimeFlow/README.md

-# Pomodoro Timer App
+# TimeFlow

 ## Overview

-The **Pomodoro Timer App** is a productivity tool based on the **Pomodoro Technique**, designed to help you stay focused and manage your work sessions effectively.
+The **TimeFlow App** is a productivity tool based on the **Pomodoro Technique**, designed to help you stay focused and manage your work sessions effectively.
 The app allows you to set customizable session and break lengths, and it includes an alarm feature to notify you when a session is completed.
 This app is built using **React** and offers a user-friendly interface.

 ## Features